djlastnight/XinputGuitarAutostrum/README.md

 # Xinput Guitar Autostrum
-Modified xinput*.dll, intended to send guitar strum along with the xinput guitar fret button Note that using this dll file is considered cheating.
+Modified xinput*.dll, intended to send guitar strum along with the xinput guitar fret button.
+Note that using this dll file is considered cheating.
 Use at own risk.

 # Requirements